 Photo by Justin Luebke.
 6 minute read.

 The following post is geared towards those in recovery from a struggle with porn.
-While Fight the New Drug is not a recovery-focused resource, we encourage anyone in need of help to check out Fortify.
+While Fight the New Drug is not a recovery-focused resource, we encourage anyone in need of help to check out our friends at Fortify.
 Visit Fortify if you’re interested in resources aimed at recovery.

 This article is for anyone in the midst of recovery.